AlexVallmitjana/GSLab/scripts/GSLab_Logs.md

-[v1.127] - Implemented a region connected components step to extract mean phasor values for each object in a mask
+[v1.129] - Implemented loading masks as labeled pngs [v1.128] - Merged GS coordinate export with magnitude export to generate csv with all data together [v1.127] - Implemented a region connected components step to extract mean phasor values for each object in a mask
 [v1.126] - Simplified obsolete way in which masks were signaled to apply [v1.125] - Fixed a bug where after clearing the system was trying to apply mask